-When the application has been processed, the student will receive a Notice of Assessment, indicating eligibility to receive funding and the amount of funding, or indicating denial of funding and the reasons for that decision.
+When the application has been processed the student will receive notification indicating eligibility to receive funding and the amount of funding, or indicating denial of funding and the reasons for that decision.

-The Enrolment Services Office automatically confirms enrolment, and once confirmed, the status may be reviewed on my.StMU under the 'Finances' tab.
+The Enrolment Services Office automatically confirms enrolment, and once confirmed, the status may be found on my.StMU under the 'Finances' tab, then by clicking on 'Balance' and reviewing 'Current Anticipated Aid'.